-Abstraction has allowed me to distill and better communicate my emotions and ideas about life, nature and our respective place within it.
+Abstract painting distills my emotions and ideas about life, nature and our respective place within it.
 It is a means of exploring subjective experiences as a gateway to broader human concerns.
 We see art in everything around us every day; but, how we see it is different based on our own personal experiences.
 To be able to capture that art and interpret it in my own way is what fascinates me.
 To organize sensorially those personal stories while giving viewers a framework within which to receive and interpret them internally, in which to create a visual and visceral experience.
-Abstract art requires you to have an open, inquiring mind; you must enter the painting and see where it takes you.

 My process is very intuitive and emotionally driven; with other art forms such as film, music, dance and photography lending inspiration.
 References in my work to the appreciation of lines, light and expression reflect a synthesis of these style influences.
 For me the canvas is a mouthpiece; it comes from its intention.
 It is a means to whisper my secrets, share my passion, express my anguish, and taunt your sensibilities.

 Working predominantly in acrylics, I tend towards large scale square format canvases.
 Colours complement one another, how they work in different shapes and movements, to embrace both contrast and varying intensity of emotions.
 Combined brush/palette strokes build and blend into a rich intensity of layered textural hues.
 Sweeping lines bend and curve transcending the boundaries between light and dark.
 The use of light, which shifts fluidly across the canvas, catching iridescent pigments/lines, results in giving the paintings an ethereal effect that connotes the underlying shimmer that is hope.
 The compositions however, remain open ended, to engage the viewer to interpret the story.
 This emotional connection is at the core of my practice.